dphfox/Fusion/docs/tutorials/further-basics/components.md

 ![Diagram of components highlighted in UI](ComponentsDiagram.png)

 In UI design and development, these are known as 'components'.
-They're a useful tool for hiding away the implementation details of our UI, and replacing them with a simple and easy-to-read representation.
+We can define what a component looks like, then use that to fill in those blocks.

 -----